CS677-Labs/Lab-3-Pygmy-The-book-store/README.md

 ## To run the system on AWS EC2 instances
 Create a config file.
 This file should have 3 lines.

-1st line will contain comma separated list of servers where catalog server replicas should run.
+1st line will contain comma separated list of DNS name/IP of servers where catalog server replicas should run.
-2nd line will contain comma separated list of servers where order server replicas should run.
+2nd line will contain comma separated list of DNS name/IP of servers where order server replicas should run.
 3rd line will contain DNS name/IP of server where frontend server should run.

 Example :